There are more women, but a gender divide still pervades at the Chelsea Flower Show

 The Monument.
 Heroines of Horticulture.
 Great Pavillion.
 RHS Chelsea Flower Show 2023. - © RHS/ Tim Sandall

 Look more closely, though, and the news isn’t as overwhelmingly positive.
-That majority sits only in two categories this year: the All About Plants gardens, located in the Pavilion, and the Balcony and Container gardens, tucked away in the woodland enclave of the showground, a considerable stumble from Main Avenue, where the gender divide remains deeply unequal with 11 male designers to four female.
-It’s a worse story in the Sanctuary Gardens, where men outnumber women designers three to one.
+That majority sits only in two categories: the All About Plants gardens, located in the Great Pavilion, and the Balcony and Container gardens, tucked away in enclaves of the showground, a considerable stumble from Main Avenue, where the gender divide remains deeply unequal with 11 male designers to four female in 2023.
+It was a worse story in the Sanctuary Gardens, where men outnumbered women designers three to one.

 More from Chelsea